Fechin/reference/README.md

 ### CSS classes
 QuickRefs uses [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) and supports adding classes via its syntax.
 Also, there is a reference of styles that you can use on `quickref.me` cheat sheets:  https://quickref.me/quickref

-At last, It's a good practice to refer to the source code of the existing cheat sheet!

 <a href="https://github.com/Fechin/reference/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Fechin/reference" />